We provide you with an Android demo app to showcase 3 pipelines: fiducial and natural image marker-based pipelines and a SLAM.

 If you open several projects, you will have to set their build order.
 You can do it in QT Creator by defining the dependencies of each project in the Projects

-menu, select your project, click and Dependencies, and check the projects that depend directly on the selected project (checking `Synchronize configuration' will synchronize all projects in Debug or Release configuration).
+menu, select your project, click on Dependencies, and check the projects that depend directly on the selected project (checking `Synchronize configuration' will synchronize all projects in Debug or Release configuration).

 Project | Project dependencies |